What is a VPN or Virtual Private Network?

-Other Questions About VPN
+Other Questions About VPNs

 I have also prepared a comprehensive guide on How To Improve VPN Speed complete with a video tutorial.

-2. How many devices can a VPN support?
+2. How Many Devices can a VPN Support?

-3. How safe is using a VPN?
+3. How Safe is Using a VPN?

 This depends on the kind of VPN service that you have subscribed to.
 It should offer anonymous torrenting, at least 256-bit AES encryption and won’t record traffic logs.

-4. How many connection types should a VPN use?
+4. How Many Connection Types Should a VPN use?

 Multiple connection types must be offered by your VPN service provider to provide better security association, various types of authentication and faster access speeds.

-5. Why should a VPN service provider need to have many servers?
+5. Why should a VPN Service Provider Need to Have Many Servers?

-If you happen to live in a location far away from the few servers being offered, it could also result to the same issue.
+If you happen to live in a location far away from the few servers being offered, it could also result in the same issue.
 A global presence of servers should be available for more options.

-6. Is YouTube blocked or restricted because of a user’s location?
+6. Is YouTube Blocked or Restricted because of a User’s Location?

 Depending on your location, YouTube can be blocked (such as in China) or have some videos disallowed for streaming when it displays the message, “This video is not available in your country.”.

 You can unblock YouTube with a VPN and alter your geo-location.
 This is the best way to avert any restrictions you encounter including other blocked sites.

-7. Why do you need a VPN when torrenting?
+7. Why Do you Need a VPN when Torrenting?